PhD candidates have the opportunity to undertake an internship following the submission of their thesis.

 How long after I submit my thesis can I begin an internship/ enrol in the Specialist Certificate?

-Ideally, for UoM PhD-Science students, internships are started immediately after thesis submission, or before students receive their thesis examination feedback.
+Ideally, internships are started immediately after thesis submission, or before students receive their thesis examination feedback.
 Students may be able to complete the Specialist Certificate after completion of the thesis examination.
 However, this will be difficult for International students as the course is not full time.

 Please note, eligibility for a fee remission may not be approved if your thesis was submitted more than 12 months before your internship begins.